lukehuang/finnmath/README.md

 * the developers of SpotBugs
 * the developers of PMD
 * the developers of JaCoCo and EclEmma
-* GitHub Inc. for GitHub
+* GitHub for GitHub
-* Travis CI GmbH for Travis CI
+* Travis CI for Travis CI
-* Codecov LLC for Codecov
+* Codecov for Codecov
-* Stack Exchange Inc. for Stack Overflow
+* Stack Exchange for Stack Overflow
 * Shields.io for Shields.io
 * Judd Vinet and Aaron Griffin for Arch Linux